Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 * HTML5
 * CSS3
 * JS(ES6+)
+* Local Storage as 'database'

 I was using Chrome developer tools for testing my application.
 ## Features
 Timer section:
-- Add/delete new timer buttons (min: 1 timer, max: 3 timers).
+- You can add/delete timer.
+You can have from 1 to 5 timers.
 - Click the start button to launch the timer.
 - Click the reset button to cancel the timer.
 - When the timer will reach zero You will hear the song.
-- You can edit the timer: time, description, and song/ringtone.
+- You can edit the timer settings: time, description, and song/ringtone.

 To-do-tasks section:
-- Add new tasks
+- Add new tasks.
-- You can delete every task after completion
+- You can delete every task.
+- Tasks are saved after closing the browser (the app is using local storage for that).

 ## Project Status
-Project in progress.
+The project is in progress.
 What I will do next:
-- add new options to To-do-tasks section.
-- make nice looking responsive layout for the whole app.
+- make nice looking layout responsive to all resolutions.
-- ....I will think about what I need
+- I am thinking about it...

 ## Acknowledgements
 Thanks [_Jonas Schmedtmann_](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648683?start=420#overview)